Yuka-Okabe/octet/README.md

   These two are exactly the same except the name of the bool, but  should be different more.
 However, unfortunately it's beyond my knowledge to fix it.
 When I changed the last value of zero to one, it seeded it had fixed, but I don't have any confident if it was a right way.

     To some up, I changed the simple shooting game into multi-stage game which can provide player with fun by scoring system, SE, and artwork by using basical C++, fragment shader, and CSV file.
-Now I can imagine how they made great games like 沙羅曼蛇 https://www.youtube.com/watch?v=o8nv51f4vh0 and Hector87 https://www.youtube.com/watch?v=23w9-WNq_1Q .
-By learning these games, I would be able to add life gauge, invaderes that move differently and come from above the screen, and so on.
+Now I can imagine how they made great games like 沙羅曼蛇 <https://www.youtube.com/watch?v=o8nv51f4vh0> and Hector87 <https://www.youtube.com/watch?v=23w9-WNq_1Q> .
+By learning these games, I would be able to add life gauge, invaderes that move differently and come from above the screen, add more fascinating vidual effect, and so on.
 Additionally, I thought I can generate bgm using CSV file as a music score with informaion of pitch and duration if I knew how to generate simple sine wave using C++.
 These ideas will be put off for next challenge of learning.